chromium/chromium/android_webview/docs/aosp-system-integration.md

-If you're intending to build WebView just in order to develop, modify, or customise it, it's usually best to work directly on the latest version of the master branch.
-Chromium's master branch is covered by a large number of automated build and test systems that ensure it is sufficiently stable for development purposes at almost all times.
+If you're intending to build WebView just in order to develop, modify, or customise it, it's usually best to work directly on the latest version of the main branch.
+Chromium's main branch is covered by a large number of automated build and test systems that ensure it is sufficiently stable for development purposes at almost all times.